-The term Adjusted EBITDA from continuing operations is not defined under U.S. GAAP, and is not a measure of operating income, operating performance or liquidity presented in accordance with U.S. GAAP.
-Our Adjusted EBITDA from continuing operations has limitations as an analytical tool, and when assessing our operating performance, Adjusted EBITDA from continuing operations should not be considered in isolation or as a substitute for net income (loss) attributable to Ultralife or other consolidated statement of operations data prepared in accordance with U.S. GAAP.
+The term Adjusted EBITDA is not defined under U.S. GAAP, and is not a measure of operating income, operating performance or liquidity presented in accordance with U.S. GAAP.
+Our Adjusted EBITDA has limitations as an analytical tool, and when assessing our operating performance, Adjusted EBITDA should not be considered in isolation or as a substitute for net income (loss) attributable to Ultralife or other consolidated statement of operations data prepared in accordance with U.S. GAAP.
 Some of these limitations include, but are not limited to, the following:

 - a.
-Adjusted EBITDA from continuing operations does not reflect (1) our cash expenditures or future requirements for capital expenditures or contractual commitments; (2) changes in, or cash requirements for, our working capital needs; (3) the interest expense, or the cash requirements necessary to service interest or principal payments, on our debt; (4) income taxes or the cash requirements for any tax payments; and (5) all of the costs associated with operating our business; - although depreciation and amortization are non-cash charges, the assets being depreciated and amortized often will have to be replaced in the future, and Adjusted EBITDA from continuing operations does not reflect any cash requirements for such replacements; - c. while stock-based compensation is a component of cost of products sold and operating expenses, the impact on our consolidated financial statements compared to other companies can vary significantly due to such factors as assumed life of the stock-based awards and assumed volatility of our common stock; - d. although discontinued operations does not reflect our current business operations, discontinued operations includes the costs we incurred by divesting of our RedBlack Communications business; and - e. other companies may calculate Adjusted EBITDA from continuing operations differently than we do, limiting its usefulness as a comparative measure.
+Adjusted EBITDA does not reflect (1) our cash expenditures or future requirements for capital expenditures or contractual commitments; (2) changes in, or cash requirements for, our working capital needs; (3) the interest expense, or the cash requirements necessary to service interest or principal payments, on our debt; (4) income taxes or the cash requirements for any tax payments; and (5) all of the costs associated with operating our business; - b. although depreciation and amortization are non-cash charges, the assets being depreciated and amortized often will have to be replaced in the future, and Adjusted EBITDA does not reflect any cash requirements for such replacements; - c. while stock-based compensation is a component of cost of products sold and operating expenses, the impact on our consolidated financial statements compared to other companies can vary significantly due to such factors as assumed life of the stock-based awards and assumed volatility of our common stock; and - d. other companies may calculate Adjusted EBITDA differently than we do, limiting its usefulness as a comparative measure.

-We compensate for these limitations by relying primarily on our U.S. GAAP results and using Adjusted EBITDA from continuing operations only supplementally.
-Adjusted EBITDA from continuing operations is calculated as follows for the periods presented:
+We compensate for these limitations by relying primarily on our U.S. GAAP results and using Adjusted EBITDA only on a supplemental basis.
+Adjusted EBITDA is calculated as follows for the periods presented:

 Years ended December 31,

-2015 2014
+2 2016 2015

-Net income (loss) attributable to Ultralife \$2,869 \$ (2,116)
+Net Income Attributable to Ultralife \$ 3,509 \$ 2,869

 Add:

-Interest expense, net 245 205
+Interest Expense, Net 263 245

-Income tax provision 310 268
+Income Tax Provision 98 310

-Depreciation and amortization of financing fees 2,472 2,918
+Depreciation and Amortization of Financing Fees 2,294 2,472

-Amortization of intangible assets 235 305
+Amortization of Intangible Assets 503 235

-MRC trademark impairment 150 -
+MRC Trademark Impairment - 150

-Stock-based compensation expense 571 1,003

-Add (subtract):

-Loss from discontinued operations, net of tax - 61
+Stock-Based Compensation Expense 710 571

+Non-Cash Purchase Accounting Adjustment 96 -

-Loss on asset disposal 114 298
+Loss on Asset Disposal and Other 29 114

-Adjusted EBIDTA \$6,966 \$2,942
+Adjusted EBIDTA \$ 7,502 \$ 6,966